 The Unlimited Account offers distinct advantages over Green Dot’s two remaining prepaid cards–the Green Dot Prepaid Prepaid Visa and the Green Dot Cash Back Prepaid Card.
 Unlimited offers unlimited cash back on qualifying purchases.
 The Cash Back Prepaid Card caps rewards at $100; the Prepaid Visa doesn’t offer them at all.
-Neither of the prepaid cards offer interest-bearing savings.
+Neither of the prepaid cards offers interest-bearing savings.
 The Unlimited Account does.

 It’s also cheaper.
 While the monthly fee for the Unlimited Account is the same as the Prepaid Visa–both charge $7.95 but offer an easy way to waive the fee–the Unlimited Account is the only one that offers free ATM withdrawals and a free way to load cash.
 As far as using the Unlimited debit card, even those that have preferred using prepaid cards over bank accounts are unlikely to notice a difference.

 The comparison, however, may be academic.
 Green Dot appears to be shifting away from its prepaid cards entirely.
-Neither the Prepaid Visa nor the Cash Back Prepaid Card are available online anymore.
+Neither the Prepaid Visa nor the Cash Back Prepaid Card is available online anymore.
 While they’re still available for purchase at retailers, neither looks long for this world.
 Expect Green Dot to pull the cards altogether within a year.